-Fibrolamellar (fibro-la-mel-lar) Hepatocellular Carcinoma is a rare of liver cancer that usually occurs in young adults who have no history of liver disease.
-Fibrolamellar has an incidence rate of 1 in 5,000,000 in the population at large.
-Fibrolamellar is considered an ultra-rare cancer falling well below the definition of ultra-rare, which is fewer than 1000 cases per year.
+Fibrolamellar (fibro-la-mel-lar) Hepatocellular Carcinoma is a rare liver cancer that usually occurs in adolescents and young adults who have no history of liver disease.
 Patients typically present with symptoms which may include abdominal, shoulder or back pain, loss of appetite, weight loss, jaundice, and occasionally a palpable mass.The typical treatment is surgical removal of the tumor.
 When the tumor cannot be removed surgically or when there is distant spread, other therapies may be used to slow down the spread of the disease.
 There is no standard regimen so non-surgical therapy varies from patient to patient.
 These therapies are not typically curative but may shrink tumors for a period of time.
 Check out FCF’s FAQ page for a discussion of various treatments for fibrolamellar.

 - Fibrolamellar strikes males and females alike

 - Fibrolamellar affects primarily adolescents and young adults (although cases as young as 2 and as old as 74 are known)